WORK · THE ARTIFACTS exhibits below use fictional company data

 A working-papers spread

-BET DOSSIER · ROUTE 3 OF 8 · THE VERTICAL WEDGE
+BET DOSSIER · PLAY 3 OF 8 · THE VERTICAL WEDGE

 Owned-word test: "close" is contested by the incumbent's ad spend; "entity" is unclaimed across the field.
-Score rationale and the full transcript of the adversarial pass follow.
+Score rationale and the full transcript of the challenge follow.

 source: run 2026-06-28